hackclub/hackclub/workshops/nextjs_dashboard/README.md

 ## Getting started

 We’re using [Repl.it](https://repl.it) today.
-Create a new repl, using "Next.js" as the language. ([Here's a shortcut link.](https://repl.it/languages/nextjs))
+Create a new repl, using “Next.js” as the language. ([Here’s a shortcut link.](https://repl.it/languages/nextjs))

 Quick review—`pages/index.js` is the most important file.
 Whatever is returned by `export default () => (…)` gets rendered on your homepage.

-Let's get something going: (put your own name in, of course)
+Let’s get something going: (put your own name in, of course)

 ```js
 import React from 'react'